 Once a borrower has fallen behind on payment, the lender must send a notarized letter informing the borrower that repossession is imminent.
 This warning lets the borrower know their rights and options to get the car back and get back to current on the monthly payments.
 A title loan company must send out this notification before initiating the repossession process.

-Repossession Sale and Auction By A Title Loan Company
+The Repossession Auction Of Your Vehicle By A Title Loan Company

-You can pay the overdue amount throughout the redemption period plus any applicable interest rates and fees to reclaim the vehicle.
-You typically have 15 to 30 days to get the vehicle back, and the lender cannot sell your car during this time.
+To reclaim the vehicle, you can pay the overdue amount throughout the redemption period plus any applicable interest rates and fees.
+You typically have 15 to 30 days to get the vehicle back, and the lender cannot sell your car.

 If you fail to redeem the vehicle during this period, your car can then be sold at a public auction.
 However, The proceeds from the auction are used to cover the outstanding loan balance, repossession costs, and any additional costs that arise from storing the vehicle.
 Any extra money will be returned to you within 30 days.